Clayvin Zúñiga

 Clayvin Julián Zúñiga Bernárdez (born 29 March 1991) is a Honduran professional footballer who plays as a forward for Liga Nacional club Marathón.

 Club career

 RCD España

-Zuniga began his professional career in Liga Nacional de Honduras side Real C.D.
-España, where he played from 2011 to 2012 making 12 league appearances.
+Zuniga began his professional career in the Liga Nacional de Honduras side Real C.D.
+España, where he played from 2011 to 2012, making 12 league appearances.
 With España, he won the 2011–12 Honduran Liga Nacional.

 Deportes Savio

-He later joined another Honduran club Deportes Savio F.C. in 2012, making 51 league appearances and scoring 4 goals before moving to C.D.
+He later joined another Honduran club, Deportes Savio F.C. in 2012, making 51 league appearances and scoring 4 goals before moving to C.D.
 Real Sociedad in 2014.

 Municipal Limeño

 His most notable stint in club football was for El Salvador-based side Municipal Limeño, where he played 102 matches, scoring 37 goals.
 He won the Segunda División de El Salvador in 2016 with the club.

 Churchill Brothers

 On 20 September 2020, he signed for Indian I-League side Churchill Brothers SC.

 "It was a difficult decision.
 I played for four years in El Salvador and three years in Honduras.
 After this, I wanted a change in my life.
 This opportunity came, so I spoke to my family that I want to go (to India).
 They said 'if you want, okay, go after this,' I took the decision to come here.
 After spending four years in El Salvador I wanted to see football in a different country and different continent and that's why I took this decision."

 — — Clayvin Zuniga, on his move to India and joining Churchill Brothers SC.

 He made his debut on 10 January 2021 against Indian Arrows in a 5–2 win.
 He scored the hat-trick in that debut match.

-With Churchill, he scored a total of eight goals in 14 league matches, as the club finished as runners-up of the 2020–21 I-League, finished behind Gokulam Kerala.
+With Churchill, he scored a total of eight goals in 14 league matches, as the club finished as runners-up of the 2020–21 I-League, finishing behind Gokulam Kerala.